 I’ve always been drawn to the human connection in photography, what happens in the space between people, not just in front of the lens.
 That instinct has shaped how I work and who I’m drawn to photograph.

-Over the past thirty years, I’ve worked across fashion, culture, and image-making, developing a visual language grounded in clarity and restraint.
-I’m less interested in performance, more in presence, stripping things back to something honest and enduring.
-I’ve photographed a range of subjects including Barack Obama, Beyoncé, Julia Roberts, Kristen Stewart, KAWS, Brian Eno, and Ryan Gosling, alongside ongoing work documenting everyday life.
+Over the past thirty years, I’ve worked primarily in fashion and culture image-making, developing a visual language grounded in authenticity.
+I’m less interested in performance, more in presence, stripping things back to something true and enduring.